DGM - Digital Media

 DGM 4803 Intercultural Communication (2-2-3)

-This course offers a transformative journey to navigate intercultural interactions with confidence and sensitivity.
-Students will learn about the interconnected and diverse global landscape, and how the importance of effective communication across cultures is essential for fostering understanding, collaboration, and harmony.
-This hybrid course is a combination of faculty-led live online lectures coupled with practical learning through workplace-integrated learning in the apprenticeship.
-This balanced approach blends theoretical knowledge with industry practice.
+Introduces strategies for navigating intercultural interactions with confidence and sensitivity.
+Explores the interconnected global landscape and the role of effective cross-cultural communication in fostering understanding, collaboration, and harmony.
+Combines faculty-led live online lectures with workplace-integrated learning in the apprenticeship, blending theoretical knowledge with practical industry experience.

 Prerequisites: DGM 3513